robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 .. figure:: _static/figures/mdt_additional_problem_data.png

-    The dialog for adding additional problem data.
+    The dialog for adding additional input data.

 If you are providing the gradient deviations map, please be advised that this uses the standard set by the HCP Wuminn consortium.